kopsha/python-1o1/docs/sets.rst

 union and intersection of two sets.
 If you have two sets **A** and **B**, then the union is the combination of all elements from the two sets and in math is denoted as :math:`A \bigcup B`.
-The intersection is the sets of elements inside both A and B, and is denoted as :math:`A \bigcap B`.
+The intersection is the set of elements inside both A and B, and is denoted as :math:`A \bigcap B`.